 - All parties to the Paris Agreement must immediately align and expedite domestic policy in response to the climate emergency, bringing the same energy and urgency to safeguarding our collective future that we see during a financial crash, pandemic, or natural disaster.

 Climate policy must be integrated with social and economic policy, and funded by the actors who have benefited the most from environmental degradation.

-- Ensure that carbon taxes are targeted at the wealthiest in society.
+- Ensure that carbon taxes target at the wealthiest in society.

 - Require fossil fuel companies to fund carbon capture and storage initiatives.

-- Ensure that the process of decarbonising our economy is fair and that the basic needs of humanity are met sustainably.
+- Ensure that the process of decarbonising our economy is fair and that we meet the basic needs of humanity sustainably.

 Education is failing to prepare us for the future and must be reformed.

 - Legislate for education reform that incorporates sustainability and climate change across the formal curriculum.

 - Support the progression of The Education (Environment and Sustainable Citizenship) Bill through Parliament, ahead of hosting COP26.